yidextech/backend-projects/README.md

-# beginner-python-projects
+# backed-python-projects
-A collection of beginner-friendly Python projects
+A collection of backend projects I have been working on